masoudndata/Data-Science/Environment_Temperature_change/Readme.md

 · Trend g(t): models non-periodic changes.<br/>
 · Seasonality s(t): represents periodic changes.<br/>
 · Holidays component h(t): contributes information about holidays and events.<br/>

+ Because there are some missing values in almost all of these time series columns.